MichaelsPlayground/FirebaseTutorialLoginEmail/readme.md

 100 new email addresses per hour.
 The limit may change in the future or when using a Firebase payed plan, I'm using a free "Spark" plan for my tutorial.

+As a last view let's move to the "Users" tab in Authentication submenu.
+At the moment there are no users because we haven't signed up any user but you could add a user manually by pressing the button "Nutzer hinzufuegen" = "add a new user".

 data from signingReport
 ```plaintext
 > Task :app:signingReport